mienaikoe/ziyu/Chapters/3-2-Chapter16.md

 Melna started again, "I found hae with Laen-Laen, voiceless and blind.
 Now they're pretty much inseparable.
 I don't know where thi came from, or how thi got into such a state."

-"And you're taking hae with us to Shaki?
+"And you're taking this kid with us to Shaki?
 Isn't there someone here to take care of hae?"

-"I think thi might know something about Holrag that we don't know."
+"I think thi might know some things that we don't know."

 Pomri wore a blank stare in an attempt to hide her frustration.